Notable People

 Her recent work shows the project is still alive

-The page for My Life in Recipes makes clear that Nathan's latest phase is not a simple victory lap.
-The book uses recipes to look back at her own family history and travels across Rhode Island, Paris, New York, Israel, Washington, and beyond.
+The page for My Life in Recipes makes clear that Nathan's later phase is not a simple victory lap.
+Published in 2024, the book uses recipes to look back at her own family history and travels across Rhode Island, Paris, New York, Israel, Washington, and beyond.
 That choice fits the larger pattern of her career.
 Even memoir becomes an argument about how food stores memory.

-A recent April 14, 2026 Jewish Telegraphic Agency article about Nathan's family history underlines the same point from another angle.
-The story follows her as researchers uncover Holocaust-era details about relatives on her father's side, including material she had not known.
+Axios's 2024 profile of the book makes the same point from the public side.
+Nathan described history as a way to know the self, and the article framed the memoir as her twelfth and most personal book, with 100 recipes tied to family and career.
 The important fact is not that a famous cookbook author has an interesting family tree.
 The important fact is that Nathan's lifelong interest in food, lineage, and Jewish continuity keeps pulling her toward archival questions that go well beyond the kitchen.

 That is why the "Jewish Julia Child" label is too small.
 Julia Child transformed how Americans cooked.
 Nathan transformed how many American Jews understood their own culinary past.